Kumaryan12/F1_prediction_System/README.md

 Normal for very recent sessions.
 Use --preq to force the quali proxy, or just rely on the built-in fallback.

 UserWarning: “Skipping features without any observed values … for imputation” Harmless.
-It means a feature had no numeric observations in the training slice; the imputer skips it.
+A feature had no numeric observations in the training slice; the imputer skips it.

 FutureWarning about .fillna downcasting
-Also harmless in current versions.
-We coerce dtypes before fills in recent code paths.
+Harmless with current versions.
+The code coerces dtypes in relevant paths.

 Model not saving
-Ensure you passed --save_model with a valid path and that the folder exists or is creatable.
+Make sure you passed --save_model with a valid path; folders are created automatically.
 Example: --save_model models/rf_latest.joblib

 Using saved model but still retraining
-You used --auto_retrain and the code detected newer data or feature mismatches.
+You used --auto_retrain and newer data or feature mismatches were detected.
 Add --force_load to use the old model anyway (not recommended).

 Roadmap

-Backtesting: chronological splits + metrics better aligned with ranking (Spearman, NDCG@10, Top-k hit rate).
+Backtesting: chronological splits + ranking metrics (Spearman, NDCG@10, Top-k hit rate).

-More features: sprint weekend flag; tyre/pit priors; DRS effectiveness; upgrades phase; weather merge.
+More features: sprint-weekend flag; tyre/pit priors; DRS effectiveness; upgrades; weather merge.

-Modeling: compare Gradient Boosting (LightGBM/XGBoost) and pairwise/ranking objectives.
+Modeling: try Gradient Boosting (LightGBM/XGBoost) and ranking objectives.

 Calibration: split-conformal or quantile forests for coverage-aware intervals.

-Experiment tracking: MLflow or simple CSV logs per run.
+Experiment tracking: MLflow or simple per-run CSV logs.

-Tests: basic pytest suite (no leakage, stable feature sets, save/load roundtrip).
+Tests: pytest for leakage checks, feature stability, save/load round-trip.

 Contributing